The Nikon FM3A – Great Film Cameras

 Nikon FM3A with 45mm f2.8 pancake lens

 The D1X, an improved version of Nikon’s first DSLR, the D1, was already out by the time the FM3A was launched.
 The retro looking FM3A sat on shelves in camera shops around the world next to the hulking digital flagship and autofocus film cameras such as the F5 and F100.
 Increasing digital camera sales, low sales volume and the increasing costs of such a mechanically sophisticated unit put paid to the FM3A in January 2006.
-This left only the Nikon F6 and the Nikon FM10 in Nikon’s 35mm film SLR line.
+This left only the Nikon F6 and the Cosina manufactured Nikon FM10 in Nikon’s 35mm film SLR line.

 Nikon built the FM3A for serious amateur photographers who wanted a a high quality camera with full manual control.
 Personally, I am grateful for that.
 It may be a camera out of time, but it is an outstanding piece of engineering: compact, handsome, precise, durable, reliable and a pleasure to shoot with.

-Evolution of the FM/FE Series
+Evolution of the F/FE Series

 The first model of the mechanical Nikon FM series, the FM was introduced in 1977.
 Along with the electronic FE of 1978, the FM replaced the mechanical Nikkormat FT series and electronic Nikon EL series.

 In 1983 Nikon introduced the mechanical FM2 with a honeycomb-pattern titanium curtain shutter that enabled a top shutter speed of 1/4000 sec and 1/200 sec for flash sync.
-The flash sync speed increased to 1/250, (identifiable by the flash sync speed labeled in red).
+The flash sync speed increased to 1/250, (identifiable by the flash sync speed labelled in red).
 This was a huge step forward compared to the FM’s 1/1000 sec. and 1/125 sec.
 The electronic Nikon FE2 followed later the same year.
 In 1989 the titanium shutter was replaced by an aluminium version – the FM2n – this is the version I have of the FM2.

-Development of The Nikon FM3A
+Development of the Nikon FM3A

 Development started in December 1998.
 Engineers from Mito Nikon (a Nikon production facility that had originally created the Nikkormat of the 1960s and later the F3, FM2n, F4, and others) joined forces with their counterparts at the Ohi Plant.
 The Ohi facility was the source of Nikon’s first cameras and early models such as the Nikon rangefinders and the Nikon F. Top engineers from these two facilities came together to form a project team.